Is XIV Bulletproof Or Will It Crater When The Time Is Right?

 The Long-Term Scenario

 The second situation would occur in a recessionary environment during which volatility would remain elevated for a prolonged period of time.
-In such an event contango could last for months, or perhaps longer.
+In such an event, contango could last for months, or perhaps longer.
 This would be extremely negative for XIV, as it would degrade in value significantly due to this phenomenon.

 This would be similar to what has been happening to VIX long trading instruments such as VXX, UVXY, TVIX and others.
 The underlying trading vehicles degrade in times of prolonged muted volatility, while XIV benefits from such periods.
 In a prolonged elevated volatility environment, this phenomenon would reverse: long VIX instruments would benefit from contango, while XIV would degrade precipitously.